 How to Get to Capri From Rome

-While you’re staying in Rome, you might get the itch to travel to one of Italy’s famous beaches.
+While staying in Rome, you might get the itch to travel to one of Italy’s famous beaches.
 But let’s do one better.
-Let’s go to Italy’s own little slice of paradise and visit the island of Capri with just yourself and that special someone.
-Getting to Capri is a bit of a longer journey than most of the other options on this list, but a private day trip here is worth every second and every ounce of effort.
+Let’s go to Italy’s little slice of paradise and visit the island of Capri with just yourself and that special someone.
+Getting to Capri is a bit longer than most other options on this list, but a private day trip here is worth every second and every ounce of effort.

 Since Capri is an island off the coast of Italy, it isn’t accessible by train or car.
 At least, not entirely.
 To reach the island, you will have to first reach Naples.
-And as we just mentioned above, Naples is best reached from Rome via train to save time.
-Once you arrive in Naples, you’ll then just need to take the ferry from Naples to Capri, and that’s it.
+As mentioned above, Naples is best reached from Rome by train to save time.
+Once you arrive in Naples, you’ll just need to take the ferry from Naples to Capri, and that’s it.
 After about 45 minutes on the boat, you’ve made it!

 What to do on Your Private Trip to Capri

-If you’ve ever imagined paradise in your mind, chances are high that Capri will be exactly what you were thinking of.
-Green grass, wide-open blue skies, beaches in every direction.
+If you’ve ever imagined paradise, chances are high that Capri will be exactly what you were thinking of.
+Green grass, wide-open blue skies, and beaches in every direction.
 It’s truly one of the most beautiful places to visit in the entire world, and taking a private day trip from Rome to Capri with the love of your life will be one of the most unforgettable experiences that the two of you ever have.

-On Capri, you’ll want to experience two things, at the very least — the water and the views.
+On Capri, you’ll want to experience at least two things — the water and the views.
 Let’s take care of the water first.
-On the island, you’ll want to head straight for the world-famous Blue Grotto.
+You’ll want to head straight for the world-famous Blue Grotto on the island.
 The water in this grotto is so blue that it’s truly mesmerizing.
 Spend time relaxing in its beauty and trying to imagine bluer water anywhere in the world (hint: you won’t find any!).

 Private Day Trip to Venice